12 Common Cheats In Magic: The Gathering And How To Prevent Them

 In addition, it’s worth asking your opponents to end each of their shuffles of your deck with a cut, because it’s insanely hard to stack the middle of the deck, and so long as they’re not cheating, there is no reason for them to take umbrage with this (Neil Rigby’s suggestion, not mine).

-2. Drawing Extra cards
+2. Drawing Extra Cards

-Over the course of a long game, it’s difficult to track how many cards each player should have in their hand, and it’s not phenomenally difficult to discretely draw some extra cards.
+Over the course of a long game, it’s difficult to track how many cards each player should have in their hand, and it’s not phenomenally difficult to discreetly draw some extra cards.
 Again, this is largely about people not wanting to call you on it because they’re not 100% sure, and to say it is to call the other person a cheat, with little room for a polite excuse.
 People don’t like to do confrontational things like this, and this is understandable.
 Cheats prey on it, though.

-I make a habit of asking people how many cards they have in their hand on a regular basis because it’s useful information from a game play point of view, and might have a minor psychological advantage, too.
+I make a habit of asking people how many cards they have in their hand on a regular basis because it’s useful information from a gameplay point of view, and might have a minor psychological advantage, too.
 This is a pretty good way to keep track of how many cards they should have because instead of counting back from turn one you’re only concerned about the last couple of turns.
 It’s also good to watch them in their draw steps instead of looking at your own cards, or the board.

 3. Taking Advantage of Hidden Information

-A lot of cheating is just opportunism – hardly anyone goes to a magic tournament thinking “I’m going to draw extra cards and trick shuffle people like Edward Norton in Rounders”!
+A lot of cheating is just opportunism – hardly anyone goes to a Magic tournament thinking “I’m going to draw extra cards and trick shuffle people like Edward Norton in Rounders”!
 However, if you keep holding your cards so they can see them, keep lifting your morphs up from the front, shuffle your cards so that they can see the bottom card… they’re going to know what cards you have in hand, which morphs to block, and what colours you’re playing, even if they tell you you’re doing it (e.g. don’t cheat).
 Loads of people will wait the 1.5 seconds to see the card before they tell you, and some will just let you keep doing it all game (they’re cheating).

 Hold your cards properly, pick your morphs up from the back, shuffle your cards so they can’t see… this one definitely isn’t rocket science but it comes up quite a lot.